Trust Basics: Trusts Can Help You Accomplish Your Estate Planning Goals

 Article prepared by Broadridge Investor Communication Solutions, Inc. Copyright 2017; December 2017

+RBFCU Trust Services is a division of RBFCU Investments Group LLC.
 RBFCU Investments Group LLC is a wholly-owned subsidiary of RBFCU Services LLC.
 RBFCU Services LLC is affiliated with Randolph-Brooks Federal Credit Union (RBFCU).
-Securities sold, advisory services offered through CUNA Brokerage Services Inc. (CBSI), member FINRA / SIPC, a registered broker/dealer and investment professional.
-CBSI is under contract with the financial institution to make securities available to members.
-Trust services available through Members Trust Company, a federal thrift regulated by the office of the Comptroller of the Currency.
-Not NCUA/NCUSIF/FDIC insured, May Lose Value, No Financial Institution Guarantee.
-Not a deposit of any financial institution.
-FR-3003571.1-0320-0422
+Trust services available through Members Trust Company, a federal thrift regulated by the Office of the Comptroller of the Currency.